Forecast-it/handbook/you-as-a-forecaster.md

 Although the goals in this book are important, it’s really your ideas, talent, and energy that will keep Forecast shining in the years ahead.
 Thanks for being here.
 Let’s make things great by making great things.

+## The team is the culture

+At Forecast we should of course have fun, work hard, collaborate and do our best.

+**but**

+Execution and speed is key - not perfection

+You must at all times focus on the right things - your areas of expertise

 ## Your first day(s) here

 So you’ve gone through the interview process, you’ve signed the contracts, and you’re finally here at Forecast.
 Congratulations!